 First Thing’s First: Apply

-Wyoming nonresidents must apply in the annual drawing for elk.
-The deadline is January 31!
-That’s coming up quickly, right after the Holidays, so don’t procrastinate.
+The elk application deadline is January 31!
 There are no “over the counter” opportunities for nonresidents to hunt elk in Wyoming.
-However, the application process is easy and well worth the effort.
+However, we make the application process easy for you.

 Again, the deadline to apply for elk in Wyoming is January 31!
-Believe it or not, it’s now time to start planning that 2020 hunt.
-Contact us for details.
+Believe it or not, it’s now time to start planning those hunts in 2020 and beyond.
+Contact us for details right away!

 Get Your Hiking Legs Ready

 We can accommodate hunters of all different abilities, but showing up ready to hike really makes a difference.
 The ability to cover ground and make a move to gain strategic positions and a shooting advantage increases the odds of not only harvesting a bull but harvesting the bull you want.
 Spend the off-season hiking, jogging and training for the hunt.
 The hard work will pay off in the field.

 Showing up in brand new gear is a common mistake.
 Break in your boots while training and give everything a test run to ensure it fits comfortably.
 Do a few pre-season hikes in your hunting pants and clothing to make sure nothing chaffes and that it’s all comfortable.
 Also, bring along lightweight rain gear just in case.
 Rain is not always common but staying dry can be the difference between having fun and being miserable.